apache/mxnet/docs/tutorials/python/mnist.md

 ```

 Now both the neural network definition and data iterators are ready.
 We can
 start training.
-The following commands train the multilayer perception on the
+The following commands train the MLP on the
 MNIST dataset by minibatch stochastic gradient descent (SGD).
 We'll select a mini-batch size of 100 and learning rate of 0.1.
+Settings such as batch size and learning rate are usually referred to as hyper-parameters.
 We'll run the training for 10 epochs and stop.
 An epoch is one pass over all input data.

 ```python
 import logging